Disney catches up with Netflix with streaming services

 Important difference: In India, the Group takes in an average of just $1.20 per customer per month, compared with around $6.30 in the U.S. and other countries.

 The sports service ESPN+ now has just under 23 million subscribers, and Disney's third streaming service Hulu has 46 million users.
-In international business - such as Germany - content from Hulu and Disney's TV channel ABC is included in the Disney+ app.
+In foreign markets - such as Germany - content from Hulu and Disney's TV channel ABC is included in the Disney+ app.

 Loss due to high production costs